-Computers/mobiles are now included in the list of basic necessity of a human being.
-From simple mathematical calculation to storing of data, building applications, communicating with the world and so on we all depend completely on these devices.
+Computers/mobiles are now included in the list of the basic necessities of a human being.
+From simple mathematical calculation to storing data, building applications, communicating with the world and so on we all depend completely on these devices.

 As far as the security risks in mobiles/computers are concerned, virus attacks, stealing of data, deletion of data and damage to hardware can be taken into consideration.

 The computers connected through intranet together in an order to serve a number of users in a particular area like in an office can be termed as a Network.

 What is Network Security?